paulscherrerinstitute/rpmpackages_ui/README.md

 - RPM_PACKAGES_DIRECTORY: Place where your files and rpmpackages are located (ℹ️ - this field is required when running docker-compose
 - RPM_PACKAGES_CONFIG_ENDING: Ending of the configuration-files (defaults to ".repo_cfg")
 - RPM_PACKAGES_INTERNAL_BACKEND_URL: Specifies the location of the backend (defaults to "http://localhost:8000")
+- RPM_PACKAGES_PUBLIC_BACKEND_URL: Specifies the public location of the backend (when setting up locally, the actual URL and when running via NGINX then the URL path (ex. `/api` for the path: https://host_name/api))

 ### DOCKER-COMPOSE